 Maybe you think your website is chugging right along – it looks nice, has content that’s valuable for your audience, and you believe your security to be in order.
 But if you’re paying attention to your web traffic, perhaps you are seeing it decline and can’t quite figure out why.
 Well, that “S” in HTTPS matters for your website, and it now affects your web traffic.

 Chances are, you’ve visited a website lately and noticed that the little information button to the left of the address displays a message telling you the connection to the site is “not secure.”
 While it’s not necessarily a reason to think your website is being compromised, it is a call from the web browser that you need to take action.
+At this stage, either you can read the webcreationuk reviews and get their certified professionals to help you or take the risk on your own by moving forwards by figuring out steps using the internet.
 That S at the end of the HTTP in the address bar does stand for “secure,” and signifies is that there’s a major shift that’s been taking place in the web world that is making it more attractive to add that S – that “secure” – to websites.
 That “S” could mean better search rankings, more traffic, and greater confidence for your site visitors.

 What is HTTPS?